puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

               ["=", "type", "Class"],
               ["=", "title", "Apache"]]]]]]

-Will now look like this:
+will now look like this:

     ["and",
       ["=", "name", "ipaddress"],